Hansh532/chess/README.md

 ## Open files
 A file is open when one's own pawn is not there or the own rook or queen is in front of the pawn, for example pawn on h2 with a rook on h3 the h file is open from h3 onward.
 Enemy pawns or pieces don't matter to decide if a file is open or closed.
-By positioning your pieces centrally you provoke your opponent into exchanges which open files for you.
+By positioning your pieces centrally without allowing a pawn roller you provoke your opponent into exchanges which open files for you.
 For example a black Nd4 protected by c5, when captured by white Nf3xd4 after cxd4 opens the c-file for black.

-Operations down a file ( access to the 7th and 8th ) the block granite ( protected pawn ) and how to undermine it
+### Operations down a file
 The idea behind any operation on a file consists of finally penetrating on the 7th or 8th in the opponents position.
+Access to the 7th and 8th

-Restricted advance: direct exploitation of a file is reaching the 7th or 8th, indirect is like a springboard to attack reach or attack another file from the side
+- Direct exploitation of a file is reaching the 7th or 8th
+- Indirect exploitation is like a springboard to attack reach or attack another file from the side
-Protected and unprotected obstacles ( pawns )
-Transfer of the attack from the protected to the unprotected defender, pawns or pieces
+- Evolutionary attack: concentrating on one point in order to build up superior forces to attack it
+- Revolutionary attack: forced breakthrough with sacrifices
+- Both: First evolutionary, defending pieces are badly placed due to lack of space then revolutionary, a forcible breakthrough.

+## Undermining the block of granite a protected pawn on a file
 Thinning defenders by driving away, exchanges, cutting off
-Evolutionary attack: concentrating on one point in order to build up superior forces to attack it
-Revolutionary attack: forced breakthrough with sacrifices First evolutionary, defending pieces are badly placed due to lack of space then revolutionary, a forcible breakthrough.
+By transfer of the attack from the protected to the unprotected defender, pawns or pieces

 ## Outpost
-One of our pieces preferably a kinght(best radius of attack) placed on a "outpost square", a square within in enemy territory protected by pawn on an (half)open file (can still be attacked by a pawn in contrary to other definitions).
+One of our pieces preferably a knight(best radius of attack) placed on a "outpost square", a square within in enemy territory protected by pawn on an (half)open file (can still be attacked by a pawn in contrary to other definitions).
  When the outpost is attacked by a pawn this weakens other squares/pawn's on the file.

 - Can be used as a base for new attacks